Harmony Works - Developing a heritage asset for a new home for music education

-A new home for music education in Sheffield is the vision for the Harmony Works project, supported by Sheffield City Council as part of the Government's Levelling Up fund project to transform the Castlegate area, and by the University of Sheffield, as part of its Made Together programme.
+Supported by Sheffield City Council as part of the government's Levelling Up fund project to transform the Castlegate area, and by the University of Sheffield, as part of its Made Together programme, Harmony Works is fast becoming a reality.

 Off

-Harmony Works is a visionary project which will repurpose Canada House, a Grade II* listed building in the heart of Sheffield, to make a new cultural/education centre for young musicians.
+Harmony Works is a visionary project which will repurpose Canada House, a Grade II* listed building in the heart of Sheffield, to create a new cultural/education centre for young musicians.
 It is led by the Sheffield Music Academy and Sheffield Music Hub, working with their partners Music in the Round and Brass Bands England.
 As part of Sheffield City Council’s city centre vision, it aligns with the University's current partnership with the Council on the successful Future High Streets Fund bid to rejuvenate Sheffield’s historic high street and put culture at the centre of the continuing transformation of the city centre.
-Harmony Works has recently received development support from National Lottery Heritage Fund.
+In January 2025, Harmony Works received £4.7m development support from the National Lottery Heritage Fund which has been described as "completely game changing".

 Group of young musicians at Harmony Works